whiskeyromeo/SemanticConvenience/README.md

 I am planning on removing whatever elements I am not actively using from semantic out of the primary application and making it into more of a universal solution so that bootstrap/material/d3 components can be included with minimal conflict.

+This has evolved into a bit of a solution for file upload/rendering in the browser.
+I am currently working on getting the functionality down in order to have this be deployed to AWS EC2 with the file system being linked to an S3 instance.
+In this case it will be easier to access the data remotely, and hopefully by the time the full functionality is up I will have the kinks worked out.

+Next steps are better validation of the folders and filesystem in order to ensure there will be no overwrites of existing files.
+This will need to be ported to a service, the S3 interface will need to be a service as well so that the port can happen remotely.
+Also need to add in the ability to have multiple view engines running as currently the partials being rendered are all .ejs types.